danielrcollins1/OED-Expanded/OED-Expanded.md

 ### Light and Vision

-**Lighting**:Torches and lanterns shed good light out to 30', and dim light out to 60'.
+**Lighting**: Torches and lanterns shed good light out to 30', and dim light out to 60'.
 In dim light one can make out basic shapes and/or glowing eyes.

 **Infravision**: Infravision allows one to see (most) creatures in darkness clearly out to ½ the specified distance (30') and dimly out to the full listed distance (60').
 It is spoiled when looking directly at a torch/fire source.